bgri/m100LE/README.md

 ## Installation

 1. Download the most recent .zip file from the [RELEASES section](https://github.com/bgri/m100LE/releases).
-2. Extract and copy 'M100LE.DO' to your model 100.
+2. Extract and copy 'M100LE.DO' to your Model 100.
 3. Extract and copy 'WL20XX.DO' to your Model 100 replacing XX with the current year.
 For 2022 you want WL2022.DO.
 4. Enter BASIC on the Model 100, and type:
 ```LOAD "M100LE.DO"```